I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 Video game development engines have become more common nowadays, and serve as a way to make games for people that perhaps don't have the technical know-how (or perhaps someone who does, but wants to shortcut the process of video game development).
-During the course of this hub, I will talking about RPG Maker VX Ace, a 2D roleplaying video game development engine created by Enterbrain.
+During the course of this article, I will be talking about RPG Maker VX Ace, a 2D role-playing video game development engine created by Enterbrain.
 I will give helpful tips and tricks that will be useful both in this engine and off of it.

 So, without further ado, let's get started.